 3. Exercise: exercise increases endorphins and makes you feel better, particularly in relation to mood swings.
 For menopausal and peri-menopausal women there is the added benefit of improving bone health and helping to eliminate that menopause middle.
 If you’re feeling uptight, vigorous exercise will help you work it off or a session of yoga can calm you and reduce anxiety.
 There really is something for everyone

 4. Supplements.
-Ginseng, Angus Caestus, St Johns Wort and magnesium are among the supplements which help mood swings.
+Ginseng, Agnus Caestus, St Johns Wort and magnesium are among the supplements which help mood swings.
 Do your research carefully and make sure there are no adverse effects when mixed with other medications or conditions.

 5. Healthy diet: cut down or avoid sugar which can give you extreme highs and lows.
 Try and ensure that the food you eat is as close to its natural state as possible.
 Processed foods should be kept to a minimum as they contain all sorts of additives and chemicals.
 Where possible eat organic foods